SamSteffen/Excel-to-PDF-Invoicing/README.md

 # THE FILES
 This program consists of (and requires) the following files:
 1.	**Invoice_Data.xlsx** – an Excel Spreadsheet (.xlsx) template consisting of three worksheets, "Business", “Clients”, “Timesheet”, and “Invoices.”
-The data the program expects to obtain from these xlsx worksheets is explained below.
+The data the program expects to obtain from these worksheets is explained below.

 2.	**Invoice_generator.py** – a Python program file that utilizes various programming libraries and methods to do the following:

-(1) import data contained in the ‘invoice_data.xlsx’ worksheet,
+(1) import data contained in the ‘invoice_data.xlsx’ worksheet, (2) import docx starter template from 'invoice_Template.docx' file,
 (2) compile the imported data as an invoice in a word doc (docx) file and
-(3) save the invoice as a .pdf in the ‘PDFs’ directory.
+(3) save the invoice as a .pdf in the ‘PDFs’ directory and delete the word doc version.

 This program must be run from the same directory (file folder) that contains the ‘invoice_data.xlsx’ spreadsheet and the (preferably empty) directory called ‘PDFs.’

-3.	**PDFs/** - An empty directory that is the output file location for the .pdf file that is created by the invoice_generator.py program.
-This folder should be empty when the invoice_generator.py program is run, just to avoid confusion between previous (old) invoices and new.
+3.	**PDFs/** - An empty directory that is the output file location for the .pdf file that is created by the invoice_generator.py program. zIt is recommended but not required that this folder be empty when the invoice_generator.py program is run, just to avoid confusion between previous (old) invoices and new.

 # PREPARING THE DATA
 ## Invoice_Data.xlsx